Review Sheet -- Test 1 (Week 5) Biology 1224 -- Entomology; James Adams

 tubular web structures; prognathous; relatively small eyes and no ocelli; males typically with

-for silk production; short, two-segmented cerci.
+tion; short, two-segmented cerci.
 Nymphs similar to adults.

 Since only males winged, dispersal is limited, and males do not feed after dispersal to new